11 Herding Dog Breeds You Should Know

 Meanwhile, herding dog breeds are some of the world’s most loyal and courageous dog breeds.

 However, not all herding dog breeds are the same.
-Depending on their size and the job they were bred for, here are some of the most popular herding dog breeds you should know.
+Depending on their size and the job they were bred for, you should know some of the most popular herding dog breeds.

 1. Border Collies